Joseph-Cayemitte/Sample-Project-For-Lightspeed-Voice/README.md

 Instrucation on how to run:

 1. Open XAMPP
-2. Turn on Apache and MySQL
+2. Start Apache and MySQL
 3. Open command line and cd into the sample-project-api folder
 4. Run the following commands: